rug-cit-hpc/league-of-robots/roles/iptables/README.md

 #### IPv4

 We first create a list of IPv4 addresses used by a host and determine if these addresses are publicly exposed.
-This role considers an IP _publicly exposed_ when it
+This role considers an IP _publicly exposed_ when it is

  * either a _public_ IP address
  * or a private address and traffic from a _floating_, _public_ IP is routed to this private IP.